 There will be consequences, including grades of "F" for an assignment, test, or entire course.
-Repeat offences and/or evidence of deliberate plagiarism may result in expulsion from the University.
+Repeat offences and/or evidence of deliberate plagiarism may result in suspension or dismissal from the University.
 The Department and all instructors in it will follow the University Student Code of Conduct